On the Unprovability of Circuit Size Bounds in Intuitionistic $\mathsf{S}^1_2$: Unprovability of Upper Bounds in IS12

 \subsection{Unconditional uniform lower bound against co-nondeterministic circuits}

 {\mathsf{P}\text{-}\mathsf{uniform}}

 We first prove that $\NP\nsubseteq\PUniform~\coNSIZE[n^k]$, for every constant $k$.
-That is, for each $k$, there is a language $L\in\NP$ that cannot be decided by any polynomial-time uniform family of co-nodeterministic circuits of size $n^k$.
-This uniform lower bound is obtained though an adaptation of a technique of Santhanam and Williams \cite{DBLP:journals/cc/SanthanamW14} showing that $\P\nsubseteq\PUniform~\SIZE[n^k]$.
+That is, for each $k$, there is a language $L\in\NP$ that cannot be decided by any polynomial-time uniform family of co-nondeterministic circuits of size $n^k$.
+This uniform lower bound is obtained through an adaptation of a technique of Santhanam and Williams \cite{DBLP:journals/cc/SanthanamW14} showing that $\P\nsubseteq\PUniform~\SIZE[n^k]$.

 \newclass{\coNTIME}{coNTIME}